open-feature/spec/specification/flag-evaluation/flag-evaluation.md

 #### Requirement 1.1

 > The `API`, and any state it maintains **SHOULD** exist as a global singleton, even in cases wherein multiple versions of the `API` are present at runtime.
+This is a test

 It's important that multiple instances of the `API` not be active, so that state stored therein, such as the registered `provider`, static global `evaluation context`, and globally configured `hooks` allow the `API` to behave predictably.
 This can be difficult in some runtimes or languages, but implementors should make their best effort to ensure that only a single instance of the `API` is used.